Skip to content

 If you are building a custom integration without the SDK, contact support@circadify.com for the format specification.

-When the backend receives an upload-complete notification:
+When the inference engine receives an upload-complete notification:

 1. Authentication — The API key is verified.
 The developer’s account status, rate limit, and usage quota are checked.